USDA Results: Conservation

 Connecting Americans to the Land

 - Provided opportunities for over 165 million visitors each year to recreate, be physically active, and support local economies through visits to USDA-managed National Forests and Grasslands.
-These recreational uses support approximately 200,000 full and part time jobs and contribute over $13 billion to local communities each year.
+In FY2014 alone, these recreational uses supported approximately 143,000 full and part time jobs and contributed over $9.5 billion to local communities.

 - Maintained 53,128 miles of trails in 2014 that provide recreational opportunities and contribute to local gateway economies.

-- Helped support more than 10,000 jobs and training opportunities through the 21st-Century Conservation Service Corps.
+- Helped support nearly 10,000 jobs and training opportunities annually through the 21st-Century Conservation Service Corps (21CSC) since 2014.
 The 21CSC will provide job training and employment opportunities for thousands of young Americans and veterans, protecting and restoring our natural and cultural resources while developing the next generation of conservation stewards.

-- Designated four national monuments on the Nation's public lands, Chimney Rock in Colorado (2012), San Gabriel Mountains in California (2013), and Browns Canyon in Colorado (jointly managed with the Bureau of Land Management) (2015), and Berryessa Snow Mountain in northern California (jointly managed with the Bureau of Land Management) (2015), and Sand to Snow in the California southern desert (jointly managed with the Bureau of Land Management) (2016) providing additional protection to more than 370,000 acres of extraordinary natural, cultural, scientific and recreational lands available for the American public to enjoy.
+- Designated four national monuments on the Nation's public lands, Chimney Rock in Colorado (2012), San Gabriel Mountains in California (2014), Browns Canyon in Colorado (jointly managed with the Bureau of Land Management) (2015), and Berryessa Snow Mountain in northern California (jointly managed with the Bureau of Land Management) (2015), and Sand to Snow in the California southern desert (jointly managed with the Bureau of Land Management) (2016) providing additional protection to more than 700,000 acres of extraordinary natural, cultural, scientific and recreational lands available for the American public to enjoy.